 A: Assistantship tuition remission can be applied any time from the date you were appointed through the third week of September, after the Add/Drop period, as long as your paperwork was submitted prior to September 1.
 Any late fee that is directly associated with the basic per-credit tuition and fees (Computer Tech fee; Student Services fee; Facilities fee) will be removed once the tuition remission is applied.
 However, you are responsible for settling the balance for any charges that are not covered by your assistantship.
-This includes, but is not limited to housing, health insurance, the international student fee, and fees that are associated with specific courses.
+This includes, but is not limited to housing, health insurance, the international student fee, and fees that are associated with specific courses or labs.

 Q: Other students holding assistantships have different compensation than I do.
 Why aren't we paid the same amount/given the same amount of tuition remission?

 A: Assistantship packages can vary greatly from student to student, depending on the resources of the department, the source of funding (i.e. grant-funded assistantships), or your program of study (packages vary for the MBA, Music, MFA, and Doctoral programs).
 Additionally, the amount of your paycheck(s) is dependent on the tax withholding information that you provided on your W-4 forms when you were initially hired.